 Our story began in 2003, at the heart of the European Union enlargement.
 About a year later, many countries from the former “Eastern Block” became EU Member States.
-Back then, environmental lawyers from the Czech Republic, Hungary, Poland and Slovakia realised that joining forces on the Brussels scene would strengthen their national cases.
-EU membership brought about stronger environmental standards, but these are not equally applied everywhere.
-Making the EU and national governments keep their promises to better protect the people and the environment is the core effort of Justice and Environment (J&E).
+Back then, environmental lawyers from the Czech Republic, Hungary, Poland and Slovakia realized that joining forces on the Brussels scene would strengthen their national cases.
+EU membership brought about more robust environmental standards, which are not equally applied everywhere.
+Making the EU and national governments keep their promises to protect the people and the environment better is the core effort of Justice and Environment (J&E).

-The organisation expanded from having 4 members in 2003 to 13 today, most of them residing in EU countries.
+The organization expanded from having four members in 2003 to 15 today, most of them residing in EU countries.

-ORGANISATIONWe are a network of 13 green law NGOs located in several EU countries and beyond.
-There are 10 full members, 3 associate members and 1 partner organisation.
+We are a network of 15 green law NGOs located in several EU countries and beyond.
+There are 11 full members and 4 associate members.
 J&E members often serve as environmental law ‘service points’ in their countries, handling cases, participating in legislative processes and sometimes providing legal analyses and consultations for national governments.
 J&E lawyers are seasoned environmental law experts, experienced within their national legal systems, familiar with challenges faced by their respective communities and well aware of the EU legal framework.

 The General Meeting of all J&E members is held at least once a year to set strategic directions and assess overall development.
 The Executive Committee is responsible for the management of the network.
 It consists of five elected representatives of J&E full members, led by the J&E Chairman.
 The Executive Committee delegates some of its powers to a Coordinator, responsible for the day-to-day management.
 The latter is assisted by a Financial Manager and Accountant and a Communication and Fundraiser Consultant.

 Our work is made possible by the generous support of our current and previous donors: